-The Market Meter mobile app was a financial markets and news application developed by the Inductive Labs team in response to a “Street Apps Challenge” contest hosted by Thomson Reuters that leveraged their rich data APIs and feeds.
+The Market Meter mobile app was a financial markets and news application developed by the Inductive Labs team in response to a “Street Apps Challenge” contest hosted by Thomson Reuters (now Refinitiv) that leveraged their rich data APIs and feeds.

 Joining the Challenge & Building the Team